JeremyFunk/debug-my-code/README.md

 ![example](https://i.imgur.com/Va261qp.png)

 This will work similar for any other language that supports global variables.
+If you have other identifiers other than "I want to start debugging here" to determine which exceptions you want to handle/skip, like the location of files or file extensions, you do not need to add a global variable.
+Simply use that condition.

+Conditional Breakpoints can be used in combination with this extension, allowing you to define complex conditions without the start-up performance penalty that comes with it.
 # Found an issue?
-Please create an issue on [GitHub](https://github.com/JeremyFunk/debug-my-code) or ask a question on the extensions page.
+Please create an issue on [GitHub](https://github.com/JeremyFunk/debug-my-code) or ask a question on the [extensions page](https://marketplace.visualstudio.com/items?itemName=JeremyFunk.debug-my-code).